ricsanfre/pi-cluster/documentation/hardware.md

 iSCSI SAN will be deployed instead of attaching an additional USB Flash Disks to each of the nodes because, first, I wanted to test the different storage options for RaspberryPI and to learn about iSCSI configuration and deployment on bare-metal environments, and second, deploying a centralized storage solution was cheaper than installing additional USB Flash Disks.

-After testing the performance of the different storage options for the Raspberry Pi, the performace obtained using local attached USB3.0 Flash Disk is quite simillar to the one obtained using iSCSI with a SSD Disk as central storage).
-See this [repository](https://github.com/ricsanfre/pi-storage-benchmark) for the details of the testing procedure and the results.
+After testing the performance of the different storage options for the Raspberry Pi, the performace obtained using local attached USB3.0 Flash Disk is quite simillar to the one obtained using iSCSI with a SSD Disk as central storage.

+> See this [repository](https://github.com/ricsanfre/pi-storage-benchmark) for the details of the testing procedure and the results.

 A SAN (Storage Access Network) will be configured using `gateway` as iSCSI Storage Server, providing additional storage (LUNs) to `node1-node4`.

 As storage device, a SSD disk will be attached to `gateway` node.
 This SSD disk will be used as well to host the OS.